 The createNervePartInstance() method in Part (src/model/Part.java) contains the operations required to represent epineurium in COMSOL.
-The epineurium cross-section is represented one of two ways:
+The epineurium cross section is represented one of two ways:

 - If deform_ratio in Sample is set to 1 and "DeformationMode" is not "NONE", the nerve shape matches the "ReshapeNerveMode" from Sample (e.g., "CIRCLE").
 (Sample Parameters).
-An epineurium boundary is then created from this shape. - Otherwise, the coordinate data contained in samples/<sample_index>/slides/<#>/<#>/ sectionwise2d/nerve/0/0.txt is used to create an epineurium boundary.
+An epineurium boundary is then created from this shape.